TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/alchemy-db-restore-How-to-deleted-db.md

 - Recover a deleted Azure SQL server
 - Recover an Azure SQL Database where the delete date is earlier than the retention period.
 Increasing the retention period now will not help

-To recover a deleted Azure SQL database, refer to the section that applies to your preferred tool.
+To recover a deleted Azure SQL database, go to the section that uses your preferred method (Azure portal, PowerShell, CLI).

 ## Recover the database from the Azure portal